mne-tools/mne-python/doc/install/contributing.rst

 MNE-Python is maintained by a community of scientists and research labs, and accepts contributions in the form of bug reports, fixes, feature additions, and documentation improvements (even just typo corrections).
-The best way to start contributing is by `opening an issue`_ on our GitHub page to tell us about errors you are encountering or to discuss your ideas for changes.
-For general troubleshooting, you can also write to the `MNE mailing list`_ or chat with developers on the `MNE gitter channel`_.
+The best way to start contributing is by `opening an issue`_ on our GitHub page to discuss your ideas for changes or enhancements, or to tell us about behavior that you think might be a bug in MNE-Python. *For general troubleshooting of scripts that use MNE-Python*, you should instead write to the `MNE mailing list`_ or chat with developers on the `MNE gitter channel`_.

-Changes are typically made by `forking`_ the MNE-Python repository, making changes to your fork (usually by `cloning`_ it to your personal computer, making the changes, and then `pushing`_ the local changes up to your fork), and finally creating a `pull request`_ to incorporate your changes back into the shared "upstream" version of the codebase.

 Users and contributors to MNE-Python are expected to follow our `code of conduct`_.

+The `contributing guide`_ has details on the preferred contribution workflow and how best to configure your system for a smooth experience contributing to MNE-Python.

 .. collapse:: |rocket| Want an example to work through?
    :class: success